nazmul-ethi/Bypass-Four03/README.md

 # Bypass-Four03
-Bypass-Four03 is a bash tool designed to test for 403 Forbidden bypass techniques using various path and header fuzzing methods.
-It automates HTTP requests with multiple encodings, headers, and special characters to identify potential access control weaknesses in web applications.
-Ideal for penetration testers and bug bounty hunters.
+Bypass-Four03 is a powerful bash tool designed to help testers bypass HTTP 403 forbidden errors through various path and header manipulation techniques.
+It also includes fuzzing for HTTP methods and protocol versions, making it a versatile addition to any web security researcher's toolkit.

 #